 Avoid Slips & Falls: if you have throw rugs covering sections of the floor near the bathtub, we recommend doing away with them.
 Why?
 They’re the number one cause of slips and falls, especially when they’re not secured by double sided tape or a slip-resistant backing.

 Keep It Clean: if you don’t clean the tub often, soap scum will inevitable build up which can become extremely slippery when it mixes with water.

 Use The Right Soaps: not all soaps and body washes are safe for children.
 Search for products that are free of added perfumes or dyes which can irritate sensitive skin.
 We also recommend using tear-free shampoo just in case a small amount gets near their eyes.

 Stay Organized: keep all medicines and toiletries on organized containers or stashed away in a cabinet or closet out of your child’s reach.
 Remember, kids are very curious!

 Notice a leak during bath time?
 That’s where we come in!
-Call on the expert plumbers at Uptown for all of your shower and bath plumbing needs - (612) 324-1004.
+Call on the expert plumbers at Hero Plumbing, Heating & Cooling for all of your shower and bath plumbing needs - (612) 324-1004.